dominikj111/Weaver-Desktop/docs/ARCHITECTURE_ROADMAP.md

 ### Additional Recommended Components

-Components that would significantly enhance the SystemWeaver experience:
+Components that would significantly enhance the Weaver Desktop experience:

 #### Network Tools